 Intel® GPA provides tools for graphics analysis and optimizations for making games and other graphics-intensive applications run even faster.
-The tools support the platforms based on the latest generations of Intel® Core™ and Intel Atom™ processor families, for applications developed for Windows*, Android*, or Ubuntu*.
+The tools support the platforms based on the latest generations of Intel® Core™ and Intel Atom™ processor families, for applications developed for Windows*, Android*, Ubuntu*, or macOS*.

 Intel® GPA provides a common and integrated user interface for collecting performance data.
 Using it, you can quickly see performance opportunities in your application, saving time and getting products to market faster.

 For detailed information and assistance in using the product, refer to the following online resources: